jmb-ops/jmb-ops/README.md

 - 👋 Hello, I’m Jason,
 - 👀 I’m a python programmer with degrees in cyber security and computer systems currently interested in everything python...
--   I have recently created a python web scraper and a whois security tester tool that uses only the python standard library, zero dependencies.
+-   I have recently created a python antivirus tool along with some tools that are used in pen testing.
-- More tools to come..
+-   all of my code is created using only the python standard library that way there is no chance of supply-chain poisoning.
 - 💞️ I’m looking for my first IT job I would also like to work in IT security...
 - 📫 jason.bain.py@gmail.com